 The Life of Yeshua

-from a Messianic Jewish Perspective: From Birth to the Public Proclamation of His Messiahship
+from a Messianic Jewish Perspective, Part One: From Birth to the Public Proclamation of His Messiahship

 Taught by Dr. Arnold Fruchtenbaum

 This is the first course in a sequence of four courses examining the life of Yeshua the Messiah from a Messianic Jewish perspective.
 Using a harmonization of the four Gospels, we’ll study the life of Yeshua using a chronological-thematic approach.
 A full understanding of the Gospels is not attainable without knowledge of the Jewish frame of reference, therefore this course provides detailed background information about first-century Jewish society, religious elements, rabbinic literature, and rabbinic theology.
 This course covers the period from Yeshua’s birth (the Incarnation) to the public proclamation of His Messiahship.

 - Discipline: The B’rit Hadasha – N.T.
 Biblical Studies

 - Course Code: BHD 101

 - Instructor: Dr. Fruchtenbaum

 - Length: 46 Segments

 - Audio Lectures Only Cost: $25 (Downloads cannot be refunded)

 The video above is the first video segment for this course; there are 46 video segments for this course.
 Some video segments are short (5 min.) some are long (20+ min.).